Classical Shadow Tomography with Mutually Unbiased Bases: Abstract

 \section{Abstract}

 Classical shadow tomography, harnessing randomized informationally complete (IC) measurements, provides an effective avenue for predicting many properties of unknown quantum states with sample-efficient precision.
-Projections onto $2^n+1$ mutually unbiased bases (MUBs) are widely recognized as minimal and optimal measurements for tomography.
-We aim to establish a theoretical framework for conducting classical shadow tomography with MUBs.
-This approach may offer several advantages over random Clifford measurements [Nat.
-Phys.
-16, 1050 (2020)].
-Firstly, it simplifies the random measurement process since $2^n+1$ MUBs circuits are a subset of all $O(2^{n^2})$ Clifford circuits, and significantly reducing the number of all possible classical snapshots.
-Secondly, MUBs share the same reconstruction channel as Cliffords but with a lower shadow norm square ($< 2\mathrm{tr}(O_0^2)$), enabling equivalent property predictions with reduced sampling complexity (two-thirds).
-Thirdly, MUBs exhibit a uniform circuit structure, enhancing coherence with a consistent gate sequence like $-CZ-P-H-$, which is simpler than that of the Clifford circuits.
+Projections onto $2^n+1$ mutually unbiased bases (MUBs) are widely recognized as minimal and optimal IC measurements for full-state tomography.
+We study how to use MUBs circuits as the ensemble in classical shadow tomography.
+For the general observables, the variance to predict their expectation value is shown to be exponential to the number of qubits $n$.
+However, for a special class termed as appropriate MUBs-average (AMA) observables, the variance decreases to $poly(n)$.
+Additionally, we find that through biased sampling of MUBs circuits, the variance for non-AMA observables can again be reduced to $poly(n)$ with the MUBs-sparse condition.
+The performance and complexity of using the MUBs and Clifford circuits as the ensemble in the classical shadow tomography are compared in the end.